openintegrationhub/OIH-Edge-Extension/README.md

 2. Create your own Edge Flow configuration or use an existing demo configuration and copy it to the main_config folder
 3. Build and run the Docker container with the following command:
    - **docker-compose build**
-   - **docker-compose run app**
+   - **docker-compose run --rm app**

-## Edge Flow Configuration
+## Edge Flow configuration

-Edge Flow configurations consists of a buffer configuration and a step configuration.
+Edge Flow configurations consist of a buffer configuration and a step configuration.
 The first component of the step configuration is always a connector component (MQTT, OPCUA, DB Connector,...).
 Any number of components can be connected downstream of the connector.
 Usually the last step is a database or webhook component to either persist the data or to transfer it to an OIH flow.

 Example Edge Flow configuration: